rajeshsanapala/SSL-CERTS/README.md

 # SSL-CERTS
-To validate certiifcate and auto generate the certificated on expiry using ansible-vault
+To validate certiifcate and auto generate the certificates on expiry using ansible-vault